jcervas/class-cmu-84-352/lecture-slides/the-right-to-vote-lecure-slides/The-Right-to-Vote.md

 >   unconstitutional about taxpaying or property requirements in
 >   *Myers v.
 Anderson* in 1915
 > - The Court thus found the law to be racially discriminatory in
->   violation of the Fifteenth Amendment; at the same time, however, it
+>   violation of the *Fifteenth Amendment*; at the same time, however,
->   noted that economic discrimination in the form of a property
+>   it noted that economic discrimination in the form of a property
 >   requirement was presumed to be “free from constitutional objection.”

 ## The Right to Vote in the Constitution